dreamking60/d3-start-to-finish-leanpub/manuscript/21 PRACTICAL Style the circles.md

-# Practical: Style the circles
+# Practical: Style the Circles

 This practical is a fun one.
-You’ll **style the circles** so that they represent each of the 4 energy types.
+We **style the circles** so that they represent each of the 4 energy types.
 The chart will look like:

 ![Energy Explorer with each circle styled according to the energy type](4498db5f451345a57c5e8690b15f4693.png)